ParkingReformNetwork/parking-lot-map/README.md

 The code behind https://parkingreform.org/parking-lot-map/.

+The code is fairly simple.
+We do not use frameworks like React or Svelte to keep things simple.
+However, we do use these techniques:

+- TypeScript
+- Sass and the folder `src/css/theme`, which should stay aligned with https://github.com/ParkingReformNetwork/reform-map
+- Reactive state management - see [State diagram](#state-diagram)

-The code is fairly simple and we do not use fancy frameworks like React or Svelte.
-The main files are `index.html`, `src/js/setUpSite.js`, and `data/*.geojson`. `setUpSite.js` will load the `.geojson` files to dynamically update `index.html` with all our data.
+The main files are `index.html`, `src/js/main.ts`, `data/city-stats.json`, and `data/*.geojson`. `main.ts` will load the `.geojson` files to dynamically update `index.html` with all our data.

 # How tos